F5Networks/f5-telemetry-streaming/contributing/process_release.md

   * There should be exact same files across following directories:
     * [src/schema/latest](src/schema/latest)
     * `src/schema/X.Y.Z` - where X.Y.Z is release version
-* Update release version and build numbers in `develop` branch using list of the files above.
 * Update [SUPPORT.md](SUPPORT.md) if not yet done (or at least check that everything looks valid):
   * add new version to the list of `Currently supported versions` with appropriate dates
   * remove no longer supported versions from `Currently supported versions` and add it to `Versions no longer supported`